sashahordenin/Taxi-service/README.md

 Taxi service App is a web-app, built based on SOLID principles, with connection to database powered by JDBC.

+You can test this application just following the link https://taxi-service-app.herokuapp.com/ or go through [Installation](#installation).

 <a id="features"></a>
 ## Features: